 Do not water directly into the crown of the plant.
 Doing so may encourage rotting of the stems and the roots.

-These plants like a humid environment, add a humidifier or between watering, mist the leaf surface frequently.
+These plants like a humid environment, so add a humidifier or, between watering, mist the leaf surface frequently.

 Continue misting through the winter, but cut back on watering.
 Generally speaking, watering once a week should work.